eclab/flow/README.md

 # Flow
-Modular, Polyphonic, Additive Synthesizer (Version 0)
+A Polyphonic Modular Additive Synthesizer (Version 0)

 By Sean Luke (sean@cs.gmu.edu) \
 With Help from Bryan Hoyle \